 Let me give you some examples to demonstrate this…

-Pat’s brand teaches people how to build smart, passive income streams.
+Pat’s brand teaches people how to build smart, passive income streams through use of apps to make money online over a period of time, sustainably.
 But Pat didn’t come right out of the gate and start there.
 He started by creating and selling an ebook to teach people how to pass a random architectural exam (level 1).

 As he continued to learn more about that and dial in how to best do it, it gave him the credibility and platform to teach it to others (level 2).
 Today he teaches on a variety of related subjects that have nothing to do with writing and selling an ebook (level 3), but because he went through the first two levels, he can do that.